nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>

+The instructions to get the code are easy.
+Everything that the code does can be seen on their website as they display all info scraped there.

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>

+The code is extremely easy to understand as it is mostly simple Python web scrapers.

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>

+According to OpenHub, appoximately 30k lines of code.

 1. Does the repository have tests?
 If so, are the code contributors expected to write tests for newly added code? <br>